-Upon acceptance of the Prize, the PI and his/her employing institution will be required to sign an Award Letter indicating acceptance of the PSSCRA Terms and Conditions.
-Among other requirements, PSSCRA must be notified in advance and approve of any significant changes in research objectives, key personnel or budget.
+Upon acceptance of the Prize, the PI and his/her employing institution will be required to sign an award agreement indicating acceptance of the PSSCRA Terms and Conditions.
+Among other requirements, PSSCRA must be notified in advance and approve of any significant changes in research objectives, key personnel, or budget.

 PSSCRA will allow no more than 10% of the award amount to be allocated to indirect costs.
 Full term funding will be contingent upon review of annual progress reports and other oversight activities conducted by PSSCRA.
 PSSCRA will determine future funding at its sole discretion.

-Multi-year support is not automatic and is conditioned on meeting certain milestones and deliverables defined in the full length proposal and agreed with the PSSCRA, including submission of complete and accurate progress reports indicating that the research project is meeting measurable objectives.
+Multi-year support is not automatic and is conditioned on meeting certain milestones and deliverables defined in the Full Length Proposal and award agreement, including submission of complete and accurate progress reports indicating that the research project is meeting measurable objectives.

-Prize winners, academic and industry, Scientific Review Council members and Prize Advisory Board members, for profit and not for profit investors will be invited to attend the annual Pershing Square Sohn Meeting.
+Prize winners, academic and industry leaders, Scientific Review Council and Prize Advisory Board members, and for-profit and non- profit investors will be invited to attend the Pershing Square Sohn Annual Retreat.

 The procedures outlined above are in accordance with the procedure for making grants to individuals approved by the IRS for the Pershing Square Foundation.